Block Party Permits

 Applications can be obtained from the City Clerk's Office or click here to open the application.

 *No applications will be accepted less than 30 days from the date of the Block Party.

 The City of Battle Creek has provisions and guidelines for closing off certain streets for neighborhood block parties:

 - Applicant - The applicant must reside on the block and is responsible for the event – including setup and take-down of the barricades, cleanup of the public right-of-ways and maintaining a clear lane for emergency vehicles.

 - Conditions - The Block Party may begin no earlier than 8:00 am and must end no later than one half hour after sunset.
 No admission fee may be charged.
 Entertainment must not interfere with neighbors off the block.
 All local, state, and federal, laws, codes and regulations must be complied with.
 Parked or moving vehicles shall not be located in the Block Party Venue during the Block Party.
 The Block Party Venue shall be clean, free of equipment, and restored to public access immediately upon conclusion of the Block Party.

-- Petitions - All residents on the block must be contacted before the application is submitted.
+- Petitions - All residents on the block must be contacted and invited before the application is submitted.
 At least 51% of the residents on the block must be in favor of the party and must complete and sign the “Block Party Petition Form”.

 - Street Closings - Block Parties may only be held on local streets approved by the Traffic Engineer.
 Only one (1) block may be closed for one (1) day.
 The street must always be accessible to emergency personnel and vehicles.
 No permits will be issued for main and secondary main streets.